MARY'S PERPETUAL VIRGINITY

-Notwithstanding the testimony of Sacred Tradition, there are many who reject the Catholic belief in the Perpetual Virginity of Mary because there are Biblical texts that seem to suggest that Mary bore other children after Christ.
+Notwithstanding the testimony of Sacred Tradition, many reject the Catholic belief in the perpetual virginity of Mary because there are biblical texts that seem to suggest that Mary bore other children after Christ.

-First, there is a text in St. Matthew's gospel that says, "When as his mother Mary was espoused to Joseph, before they came together, she was found with child, of the Holy Ghost" (Matt 1:18).
-The heretic Helvidius found the phrase "before they came together" as hinting that Mary and Joseph came together afterwards.
-(In the Hebrew text "coming together" does not merely mean living together, but also knowing each other intimately or sexually.)
-However, the Biblical text merely wanted to say that Christ was conceived before Mary and Joseph lived together; it does not imply that they "came together" (or had sex) after Christ was conceived or born.
-In the same manner the sentence, "Helvidius failed to do penance before he died," does not imply that he did penance after his death, which was impossible.
-See St. Jerome, The Perpetual Virginity of Blessed Mary, #4.
+First, there is a text in St. Matthew's Gospel that says, "When as his mother Mary was espoused to Joseph before they came together, she was found with child, of the Holy Ghost" (Matt 1:18).
+The heretic Helvidius took the phrase "before they came together" as hinting that Mary and Joseph came together afterward.
+(In the Hebrew text, "coming together" does not merely mean living together but also knowing each other intimately or sexually.)
+However, the biblical text merely wants to say that Christ was conceived before Mary and Joseph lived together; it does not imply that they "came together" (or had sex) after Christ was conceived or born.
+In the same manner, the sentence "Helvidius failed to do penance before he died" does not imply that he did penance after his death, which was impossible.
+See St. Jerome, The Perpetual Virginity of Blessed Mary, no. 4.

 Second, there is also that statement from St. Matthew that says, "And he knew her not till she brought forth her firstborn son" (Matt 1:25).
-Again, Helvidius claimed that Christ was referred to as firstborn because there were others that came after him, and that the word "till" meant that Joseph didn't know Mary (sexually) only until Christ was born, but he did afterwards.
-Against these claims St. Jerome responded by saying that Christ was Mary's firstborn, not because other children of Mary were born after Him, but because there was none before Him.
-Likewise, the statement that Joseph did not know Mary "till" Christ was born, does not imply that he knew her afterwards.
-In the same way the sentence, "Michol was childless till she died" (adapted from 2 Kgs 6:23) does not mean that she had a child after death.
+Again, Helvidius claimed that Christ was referred to as the firstborn because there were others that came after him and that the word "till" meant that Joseph didn't know Mary (sexually) until Christ was born, but he did afterward.
+Against these claims, St. Jerome responded by saying that Christ was Mary's firstborn, not because other children of Mary were born after Him but because there were none before Him.
+Likewise, the statement that Joseph did not know Mary "till" Christ was born does not imply that he knew her afterward.
+In the same way, the sentence, "Michal, the daughter of Saul, was childless till she died" (adapted from 2 Sam 6:23), does not mean that she had a child after death.

-First, they could be children of St. Joseph from a previous marriage and were not children of Mary.
-In other words, they could be Christ's step-brothers or step-sisters.
-This is based on the apocryphal book, the Protoevangelium of James, #9, where Joseph, after he was chosen by lot to be the widower who should take Mary for his wife, confessed that he already had children.
-Some scholars reject this idea because it was based on an apocryphal book; however, it is still not impossible that Christ had step-brothers or step-sisters from St. Joseph.
+First, they could be children of St. Joseph from a previous marriage and not children of Mary.
+In other words, they could be Christ's stepbrothers or stepsisters.
+This is based on the apocryphal book, The Protoevangelium of James, no. 9, where Joseph, after he was chosen by lot to be the widower who should take Mary for his wife, confessed that he already had children.
+Some scholars reject this idea because it is based on an apocryphal book; however, it is still not impossible that Christ had stepbrothers or stepsisters from St. Joseph.

 The foregoing discussion does NOT prove that the "brethren of the Lord" cited in various places in the Bible were not also children of Mary.
-The discussion above only shows that it is not necessarily the case.
-However, there are other texts in Holy Scripture that indicate Christ to be the only Child of Mary.
-For example, the story of the Finding of Jesus at the Temple (Luke 2:41-52) gives the impression that Jesus was an only child.
+The discussion above only shows that this is not necessarily the case.
+However, other texts in Holy Scripture indicate that Christ is the only Child of Mary.
+For example, the story of the finding of Jesus at the temple (Luke 2:41–52) gives the impression that Jesus was an only child.
 If there were other children, why were they not with them on such a solemn day?
-At the cross, why did our Lord entrust the care of His mother to St. John, if He had other brothers or sisters?
+At the cross, why did our Lord entrust the care of His mother to St. John if He had other brothers or sisters?
 It doesn't make sense!
-And, isn't it opposed to the dignity of the Holy Spirit, Who sanctified the virginal womb of Mary, to think that Mary conceived another child besides our Lord?
-In defending the perpetual virginity of Mary, the Catholic Church is defending the dignity of the Holy Spirit, Who forever loved Mary as His Spouse.
-Defending the perpetual virginity of Mary is not about putting Mary in a pedestal.
-It is about defending the honor and dignity of the Divine Persons with whom Mary had a special relation.
+And isn't it disrespectful to the Holy Spirit, Who sanctified Mary's virginal womb, to believe that Mary conceived another child besides our Lord?
+In defending Mary's perpetual virginity, the Catholic Church defends the dignity of the Holy Spirit, Who has always loved Mary as His spouse.
+Defending the perpetual virginity of Mary is not about putting her on a pedestal.
+It is about defending the honor and dignity of the Divine Persons with Whom Mary had a special relationship.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.